Top 6 Green Commanders in Magic: The Gathering

 - Prevents your green mana from depleting as steps and turns end

 Horde your mana and watch as Omnath quickly overpowers your opponents while providing you a huge reservoir to pull from when necessary.
-Definitely a great addition to any green deck.
+Remember to include some sort of defense against from removals, and Omnath will swiftly guide you to victory.
+Check out my own custom Omnath deck here!

 Which commander do you prefer?